-Major events and large gatherings will be altered and/ or in-person participation restricted to ensure any and all gathering-size limitations are followed.
-Current maximum gathering size is 250 with social distancing for the "green" phase in Pennsylvania.
+Major events and large gatherings will be altered and/or in-person participation restricted to ensure any and all gathering-size limitations are followed.
+Events will follow all state guidelines and the University's current event policy.
 Decisions regarding specific activities will be made by individual divisions, departments and offices with the approval of the divisional President's Leadership Team member, who will be responsible for ensuring all state requirements and federal guidelines are followed.